 Effective January 1, 2009

 The IAS–USA endeavors to provide independent, expert certified continuing medical education (CME), information, and guidelines for health care practitioners involved in the management of people with HIV, HCV, or other viral infections.
-As of January 2010, as part of this commitment, the IAS–USA will no longer allow medical professionals involved in commercial marketing efforts to contribute to general IAS–USA educational and informational programs.
-The IAS–USA defines a promotional or marketing effort as any activity in which the commercial entity controls key elements, such as selection of speaker(s) and authors or topic determination that could be used to serve the entity’s commercial interests.
+As of January 2009, as part of this commitment, the IAS–USA will no longer allow medical professionals involved in commercial marketing efforts to contribute to general IAS–USA educational and informational programs.
+The IAS–USA defines a promotional or marketing effort as any activity in which the ineligible company controls key elements, such as selection of speaker(s) and authors or topic determination that could be used to serve the entity’s commercial interests.

 Under this policy, individuals may not participate in IAS–USA programs for 12 months after taking part in a promotional or marketing effort sponsored by the pharmaceutical or medical device industry.
 Among the promotional and marketing efforts covered by the IAS–USA policy are: